Best Things To Do In Athens Greece

 Valluco is one of the city’s most elegant sea-view spots.
 Michelin-starred chef Lefteris Lazarou specializes in combining traditional Greek cuisine with creative, flavorful seafood.
 For example, his version of moussaka, which usually contains ground beef, is made with crayfish, while pesto pasta contains squid.

 Be sure to try the smoked squid with wild vegetables called stamna gati.
-Visitors can enjoy beautiful views of the Mikrolimano harbor, yachts, yachts and small fishing boats in the distance.
+Visitors can enjoy beautiful views of the Mikrolimano harbor, yachts, and small fishing boats in the distance.

 Hytra